 Unlike Windows, Linux cleans up all the temporary files (store in /tmp) automatically.
-You don’t have registry in Linux which further reduces headache.
+You don’t have a registry in Linux which further reduces headache.
 At worst, you might have some broken packages, packages that are not needed anymore and internet browsing history, cookies and cache.

-CCleaner alternatives for Ubuntu Linux
+CCleaner Alternatives for Ubuntu Linux

 - Dashboard to provide you quick look at system resources

-- System Cleaner to free up space in one click
+- System cleaner to free up space in one click

 - Manage startup applications in Ubuntu to optimize the performance